Montel Williams: Personal life

-Williams has two daughters, Ashley Williams (b.
-1984) and Maressa Williams (b.
-1988), with his first wife, Rochele See.
+Williams has two daughters, Ashley Williams (born 1984) and Maressa Williams (born 1988), with his first wife, Rochele See.
 Williams married Grace Morley, an exotic dancer on June 6, 1992.
-They have a son, Montel Brian Hank Williams (b.
-1993), and a daughter, Wyntergrace Williams (b.
-1994).
+They have a son, Montel Brian Hank Williams (born 1993), and a daughter, Wyntergrace Williams (born 1994).
 The couple divorced in 2000.

-In 2001, Williams briefly dated Kamala Harris, who later went on to become Vice President of the United States after winning the 2020 election.
-Addressing the relationship, Williams tweeted in 2020, "Kamala Harris and I briefly dated about 20 years ago when we were both single.
-So what?
-I have great respect for Sen. Harris".
+In 2001, Williams briefly dated Kamala Harris, who later went on to become Vice President of the United States after future President, Joe Biden, won the 2020 election.
+Williams tweeted in 2020 that he had "'great respect'" for Harris.

 In July 2006, Williams proposed to girlfriend Tara Fowler, an American Airlines flight attendant.
 They married before friends and family on a beach in Bermuda on October 6, 2007.

 Williams participated in the 2007 World Series of Poker main event, and planned to donate any potential winnings to American families affected by the Iraq War.
-He was eliminated in Day 2.
-During the event Williams also spoke out about the port security bill signed in 2006 that banned online gaming sites from accepting money transactions from the U.S.
+He was eliminated on Day 2.
+During the event, Williams also spoke out about the port security bill signed in 2006 that banned online gaming sites from accepting money transactions from the U.S.

-Four months after making a guest appearance in an episode of Touched by an Angel, Williams was diagnosed with multiple sclerosis in 1999.
+Four months after making a guest appearance in an episode of Touched by an Angel, in 1999, Williams was diagnosed with multiple sclerosis.
 In the following year, Williams created the MS Foundation, a nonprofit organization with a focus on research and education.
 Williams has openly stated that he uses medical cannabis, stating it helps to ease his multiple sclerosis-caused neuropathic pain.
 Williams has become a vocal advocate of cannabis, supporting efforts to pass medical cannabis laws in the United States, as well as calling for full legalization.
-He has also said that snowboarding is his "best therapy" for multiple sclerosis, commenting that "When I stand up I need first to hold on to something and think about the positioning of my legs.
-If I were to just start walking I would fall.
+He has also said that snowboarding is his "best therapy" for multiple sclerosis, commenting, "When I stand up, I need first to hold on to something and think about the positioning of my legs.
+If I were to just start walking, I would fall.
 I have to get my brain to find my legs and then I will usually take a test step, but I say something at the time to anyone who might be watching to distract from what I'm really doing.
 Then I'll find places to grab as I walk and talk, sometimes even walking backwards because I have more control that way.
 People have no idea that I'm doing this.
 But when I'm snowboarding and my feet are strapped in, my brain seems to have a direct connection to my legs.
-After snowboarding it's night and day for my balance and walking.
+After snowboarding, it's night and day for my balance and walking.
 There's a real physical change before I get up the mountain and when I come down.
-The benefits last for days.
+The benefits last for days."